 Most of our undergraduate courses have their own entry requirements.
-These specific entry requirements can be seen on the page for that course or in our online prospectus.
-However, the University has a standard set of requirements for Undergraduate courses which you can see below.
+These specific entry requirements can be seen on the page for each course or in our online prospectus.
+However, the University has a standard set of requirements for undergraduate courses which you can see below.

-The University requires you to have at least 2 A Levels (or equivalent) to begin an Honours undergraduate degree programme or at least one for a Foundation degree.
-The entry requirements for undergraduate degrees are given generally in UCAS Tariff points.
+The entry requirements for undergraduate degrees are given generally in UCAS Tariff points and you'll need at least 2 A levels (or equivalent qualification) to begin an Honours undergraduate degree programme or at least one for a Foundation degree.

-UCAS are changing the way that Tariff points are calculated.
-All qualifications that are currently on the UCAS Tariff will continue to attract points under the new system however there are changes to the points and how they are calculated.
+UCAS have recently changed the way that Tariff points are calculated.
+All qualifications that were previously on the UCAS Tariff have continued to attract points under the new system however there have been changes to the points and how they are calculated.

-- The new AS is now 40% of an A level - this is more accurate according to qualification regulators.
+- AS level is now 40% of an A level - this is more accurate according to qualification regulators.